 Do a quick pressure release.
-Open the pot and garnish the curry with finely chopped coriander leaves.
+Open the pot, garnish the curry with finely chopped coriander leaves and serve hot.

 North India is also known as for its food at the roadside Dhabas, and one of the very popular dishes you will find in these Dhabas is this spicy Aloo Aur Matar Ki Sabzi.
-They serve it with a Moti Roti, which is called as ‘Takkad’ smeared with lots of desi ghee and some thinly sliced onions.
+They serve it with a Moti Roti, which is called as ‘Takkad’ smeared with lots of desi ghee and some thinly sliced onions and green chilies.